 Your Podiatrist will carry out a detailed biomechanical assessment of your feet, legs, knees and hips to identify the cause.

-An analysis of your walking pattern is performed to asses the affect on your gait.
-Your Podiatrist will then discuss with you’re your treatment options which will most likely include a pair of orthotic appliances to control any abnormal forces causing any associated foot pain or other symptoms.
+An analysis of your walking pattern using computerised gait analysis software is performed to assess the affect on your gait.
+Your Podiatrist will then discuss your treatment options which will often include a pair of orthotic appliances to control any abnormal forces causing any associated foot pain or other symptoms.

-A computerised scan is taken of your feet and a detailed prescription is drawn up for you from which a pair of orthotics can be made.
+A computerised LASER scan is taken of your feet and a detailed prescription is devised for you from which a pair of orthotics can be made.
 A prescription orthotic device is then produced which fits inside your footwear.

 Obviously different conditions will require specific therapy.
-This may involve exercises, mobilisation, manipulation, massage, footwear advice, dry needling or radial shock wave therapy.
+This may involve exercises, mobilisation, manipulation, massage, footwear advice, dry needling or, in some cases, radial shock wave therapy.
 All of these options will be discussed with your Podiatrist if they feel you require this treatment.